AdpictoAdpicto

 • gpt-image-2 medium: ~$0.053

-The smart pattern, which we detail in the multi-model strategy piece, is routing by job: gpt-image-2 where it clearly wins, Nano Banana 2 where it clearly wins, and Nano Banana 2 by default when the two are tied (cost).
+The smart pattern, which we detail in the multi-model strategy piece, is routing by job: gpt-image-2 where it clearly wins, Nano Banana 2 where it clearly wins, and Nano Banana 2 by default when the two are close (cost).

 Which one should you use?